Selling in the money covered calls can be an excellent income generating strategy for those living off investments.

 $1.40 per option contract x 6 contracts x 100 = $840

-When I sell in the money covered calls, I know that I may have to sell the stock at a loss.
+♣ It’s super important to remember that when you sell in the money covered calls, you know that you may have to sell the stock at a loss.
 If so, this loss will offset the income generated from selling the call option as explained more ahead.

 How Many Stocks Does One Option Contract Represent?